Search

 Often, busy clinicians are forced to rush through discharge education and instructions, which can negatively impact the patient’s comprehension and thus, adherence to the plan of care.

-While these issues are not clinical in nature, they can have a profound effect.
 Although patients may be more comfortable at home with the support of family and friends and away from the stresses of a hospital or post-acute setting, for some, this transition becomes challenging and may result in critical gaps in patient care.

 Prepare Patients for the Transition from Hospital to Home Care